 • Is the DMP provider authorised by the FCA?
 You can check by entering their name or postcode online

-• Does the DMP provider look at all the possible debt solutions?
-A DMP may not be right for your situation
+• Does the DMP provider look at all possible debt solutions?
+A DMP may not be right for you

-• What fees, if any, are involved and are they paid upfront or as part of your monthly payments?
+• What fees, if any, are involved?
+Are they paid upfront or as part of your monthly payments?

 • What happens if your circumstances change and you need to cancel or change your plan?
 Is there a fee associated with that?